Drayan/VoidArchitect/TASKS.md

 #### Stories:

 - [ ] **Story 4.2.1: Implement Query Iterator Logic for Archetypes**
+  - **Description:** Design and implement the core iterator logic that walks through archetypes containing entities that match a specific component query.
+The query should support both immutable (`&Component`) and mutable (`&mut Component`) references to components and properly handle borrowing rules (e.g., cannot have `&mut A` and `&A` simultaneously).
+The iterator should efficiently skip archetypes that don't contain all requested components.
+  - **Goal:** An internal iterator mechanism exists that can efficiently walk through matching archetypes and produce references to the requested component types for each entity.
+  - **Tasks:**
+    - Design a `QueryDescriptor` or similar concept that describes which components are being queried and how (read-only vs. mutable).
+    - Implement a mechanism to filter archetypes based on their component signature against the query's requirements.
+    - Implement an iterator struct that knows how to access the appropriate component columns from each matching archetype.
+    - Ensure the iterator correctly handles Rust's borrowing rules, particularly for queries with multiple mutable component accesses.
+    - Implement a method to iterate matched entities in a way that returns tuples of references to the requested components (e.g., `(&Position, &mut Velocity)`).
+    - Add support for entity references in queries (to return the entity ID alongside components).
+    - Consider implementing a component access pattern to prevent conflicting borrows at compile time.

 - [ ] **Story 4.2.2: Implement `registry.query()` API**
+  - **Description:** Create a public API on the `Registry` that allows users to create and use queries.
+The API should be ergonomic, type-safe, and support both read-only and mutable component access.
+The query type parameters should determine which components are accessed and how.
+  - **Goal:** Users can write `for (entity, (position, velocity)) in registry.query::<(&Position, &mut Velocity)>()` (or a similar ergonomic pattern) and iterate through all entities with those components.
+  - **Tasks:**
+    - Define a `Query` type (potentially generic over component references) that acts as the public interface for queries.
+    - Implement the `registry.query::<(...)>()` method that returns this `Query` type.
+    - Design type parameters for the query method to capture which component types are being accessed and how.
+    - Implement `IntoIterator` for the `Query` type to support the `for` loop syntax.
+    - Add methods on `Query` for filtering entities based on component values or other conditions.
+    - (Optional) Add methods on `Query` for getting a single entity matching a specific condition.
+    - Add support for tuple-flattening in query results for improved ergonomics (Bevy-style).
+    - Add mechanisms to handle query component lifetimes to ensure safety.

 - [ ] **Story 4.2.3: Implement Global Resource Storage and API in `Registry`**
+  - **Description:** Add a global resource system to the `Registry` that allows storing, retrieving, and mutating singleton resources (data not associated with specific entities).
+Resources should be uniquely identified by their type and properly respect Rust's borrowing rules.
+  - **Goal:** Users can store global resources in the registry and retrieve them via type (e.g., `registry.insert_resource(GameConfig{...})`, `let config = registry.get_resource::<GameConfig>()`).
+  - **Tasks:**
+    - Add a type-map structure to `Registry` for storing resources (e.g., `HashMap<TypeId, Box<dyn Any>>`).
+    - Implement `insert_resource<R>(&mut self, resource: R)` to store a resource of type `R`.
+    - Implement `get_resource<R>(&self) -> Option<&R>` to retrieve a read-only reference to a resource.
+    - Implement `get_resource_mut<R>(&mut self) -> Option<&mut R>` to retrieve a mutable reference to a resource.
+    - Implement `remove_resource<R>(&mut self) -> Option<R>` to remove and return a resource by type.
+    - Consider implementing a `Resource` trait similar to `Component` for type safety and clarity.
+    - Ensure all methods properly handle borrowing rules and provide clear error cases for missing resources.
+    - Add helper wrapper types like `Res<T>` and `ResMut<T>` to mirror Bevy's ergonomic resource access.

 - [ ] **Story 4.2.4: Unit Tests for Queries and Resources with Generic Data**
+  - **Description:** Create comprehensive tests for both the query system and the resource system.
+Tests should verify correctness, performance characteristics, and edge cases.
+Use a variety of generic component and resource types to ensure the systems work with any compliant types.
+  - **Goal:** High test coverage for the query and resource systems, ensuring reliability and correctness under various scenarios.
+  - **Tasks:**
+    - Write tests for querying entities with various component combinations (single component, multiple components, mutable and immutable references).
+    - Test query iteration order and completeness (all matching entities are yielded).
+    - Test query performance with archetypes that don't match the query (ensuring they're skipped efficiently).
+    - Write tests for resource insertion, retrieval, and removal with various resource types.
+    - Test resource borrowing constraints (e.g., cannot get a mutable reference while an immutable one exists).
+    - Test error handling for missing resources and other edge cases.
+    - Test complex scenarios combining queries and resources.
+    - Test query filtering functionality.
+    - Test the ergonomics of the query system with different component combinations and access patterns.
+    - (Optional) Include benchmarks to measure query performance with varying numbers of entities and archetypes.

+- [ ] **Story 4.2.5: Implement Query Filtering and Sorting**
+  - **Description:** Enhance the query system with filtering capabilities that allow users to narrow down query results based on component values or other criteria.
+Add optional sorting functionality to control the order of returned entities.
+  - **Goal:** Users can write expressive queries that filter and sort entities based on their component values, improving expressiveness and flexibility.
+  - **Tasks:**
+    - Add a filter method to the `Query` type that accepts a predicate function.
+    - Implement predicate evaluation during query iteration that skips entities not matching the predicate.
+    - Add methods for common filtering operations like `.with::<Component>()` and `.without::<Component>()`.
+    - Implement sorting functionality that allows ordering entities by component values.
+    - Ensure filtering and sorting maintain good performance characteristics.
+    - Add documentation and examples showing how to use the filtering and sorting capabilities.

 ### Epic 4.3: Basic Operation Definition and Runner